cscott-dev/Intune-Cookbook/Windows/Applications/# Script - Custom Wallpaper/README.md

 2. Select the **App Type** as **Windows App (Win32)** and click **Select**.
 3. Upload the `.intunewin` file generated in the previous step.
 4. Configure the app details using the table at the top of this document.
 Upload the `icon.png` file in this repository as the application icon.
 Select **Next**.
-5. Configure the install and uninstall commands using the same table as the previous step.
+5. Configure the install and uninstall commands, as well as the install behaviour, using the same table as the previous step.
 Select **Next**.
 6. Configure the detection method using the same table as the previous step.
 Select **Next**.
 7. Under **Assignments**, assign the app to the appropriate groups or users.